|My Present Past

 included the famous murder case of the Reverend Isaac B Smith in 1869.
 Smith was accused of murdering his

-wife by letting her drown in a rain swollen creek.
+wife, Mary by letting her drown in a rain swollen creek.
 He was acquitted of all charges in November of 1869.
-Some of

-his cases were also tried in Woodstock, McHenry, Illinois.
-In 1870 he formed a law partnership with Judge
+Some of his cases were also tried in Woodstock, McHenry, Illinois.
+In 1870 he formed a law partnership with

-Richard N Botsford and Joseph Healy.
-With the death of Mr. Healy in 1871, Edward C Lovell joined the group for
+Judge Richard N Botsford and Joseph Healy.
+With the death of Mr. Healy in 1871, Edward C Lovell joined the

 On October 16, 1874, Alonzo was elected Grand Treasurer of the International Order of Odd Fellows of

-was also attorney for the city of Elgin in 1877-78.
-In May of 1879 he was appointed President of the Disabled
+He was also attorney for the city of Elgin in 1877-78 and in May of 1879 he was appointed President of the

 In 1881 he was one of the State’s Attorneys in the murder trial of Hiram P Allen of Sandwich, DeKalb, Illinois.